planetis-m/fuzz-experiments/tasks.md

 - [X] Prototype with the public API, defaultMutator(typ), fuzzTarget(it, typ), customMutator(it, typ, body) (1h) 27/7-13/8
 - [X] Implement mutator for simple objects (generic) (3h) 11/8
 - [X] Write more fuzz targets (3/3) (2h)
-- [X] See if hashing the seq and comparing with an old hash improves performance (solved differently).
-(1.25h) 14/8
 - [X] Spent time investigating why I can't reproduce results from 2days ago.
 (0.75h) 14/8
 - [X] Check percentage of duplicate mutations produced by the graph mutator.
 (0.25) 15/8

 TODO
 ====

+- [ ] See if hashing the seq and comparing with an old hash improves performance.
+(1.25h+) 14/8-
 - [ ] Finish the serialization from buffer to types. (see pages 105,116)
 - [ ] Write mutators for tables.
 Do we need experimental tables API that returns the index?
 - [ ] Write a macro for supporting variant objects.